William Faulkner, Mississippi’s most famous novelist, once said, “To understand the world, you have to understand a place like Mississippi.”

 New York City, not just Southern cities, was essential to the cotton world.
 By 1860, New York had become the capital of the South because of its dominant role in the cotton trade.
 New York rose to its preeminent position as the commercial and financial center of America because of cotton.
 It has been estimated that New York received forty percent of all cotton revenues since the city supplied insurance, shipping, and financing services and New York merchants sold goods to Southern planters.
 The trade with the South, which has been estimated at $200,000,000 annually, was an impressive sum at the time.

-Most New Yorkers did not care that the cotton was produced by slaves because for them it became sanitized once it left the plantation.
+Most New Yorkers did not care that the cotton was produced by enslaved people because for them it became sanitized once it left the plantation.
 New Yorkers even dominated a booming slave trade in the 1850s.
-Although the importation of slaves into the United States had been prohibited in 1808, the temptation of the astronomical profits of the international slave trade was too strong for many New Yorkers.
+Although the importation of enslaved Africans into the United States had been prohibited in 1808, the temptation of the astronomical profits of the international slave trade was too strong for many New Yorkers.
 New York investors financed New York-based slave ships that sailed to West Africa to pick up African captives that were then sold in Cuba and Brazil.

-In addition to dominating the slave trade, New York denied voting rights to its small free black population, which comprised only one percent of the population.
-New York accomplished this by imposing property ownership requirements for its free black residents, while white New Yorkers had no such restriction.
-New York's poor black population was effectively disfranchised.
-In 1857, seventy-five percent of Connecticut voters elected to deny suffrage to blacks, and even after the Civil War, voters there again denied black male residents the right to vote.
-Some western states, such as Indiana, Ohio, and Illinois, tried to exclude blacks at the same time they were aggressively recruiting millions of white European immigrants.
-White America, not just white southerners, helped determine that the destiny of black America would be in the cotton fields of the South for many decades to come.
+In addition to dominating the slave trade, New York denied voting rights to its small free Black population, which comprised only one percent of the population.
+New York accomplished this by imposing property ownership requirements for its free Black residents, while White New Yorkers had no such restriction.
+New York's poor Black population was effectively disfranchised.
+In 1857, seventy-five percent of Connecticut voters elected to deny suffrage to African Americans, and even after the Civil War, voters there again denied Black male residents the right to vote.
+Some western states, such as Indiana, Ohio, and Illinois, tried to exclude African Americans at the same time they were aggressively recruiting millions of White European immigrants.
+White America, not just White southerners, helped determine that the destiny of Black America would be in the cotton fields of the South for many decades to come.

 Mississippi was, therefore, both a captive of the cotton world and a major player in the 19th century global economy.